markt-de/puppet-foreman_network/README.md

 ### Overwrite network routes

 **IMPORTANT: When the boot mode of the primary interface from foreman is a DHCP, all routes for this interface will be ignored**
+**IMPORTANT: When NetworkManager is enabled no static routes will be set**

 #### Add static route and overwrite the default gateway on interface eth0